 A good place to start is by understanding the difference between a sensory meltdown and a tantrum.
 The two are easily confused which is why many dismiss meltdowns as nothing more than a badly behaved child’s cry for attention.
 This couldn’t be further from the truth.

-Tantrums are behavioral outbursts which are a deliberate attempt to get something.
+Tantrums are behavioural outbursts which are a deliberate attempt to get something.
 A child could have a tantrum for many different reasons.
 They could, for example, want their parents’ attention or perhaps they want their parents to buy a specific toy.
 Unlike meltdowns, a child having a tantrum is in control of their behavior, and will most likely stop acting out when they get what they want.
 Tantrums and meltdowns are very different and cannot be handled in the same way.
 By simply dismissing a meltdown as a petulant child acting out, you can cause severe harm to a child with special needs.

 We put together some tips which may help you calm your special child during these trying times.
 But remember, what calms one child with special needs may not work for another.
 The important thing is to be understanding, patient and loving.
 That is after all what a child needs most during a sensory meltdown.

 1. Identify and remove sensory triggers